pvandervelde/mindvortex/src/posts/2018-12-03-Sofware-development-pipeline-In-the-build-system-or-not.md

   kind of data, for instance:
     - The data stored in the pipeline is valuable to the development team both at the current time and in the future when the development team needs to determine where an artefact comes from.
-This means that the data needs to be kept safe for much longer than build information is normally kept.
+This means that the data potentially needs to be kept safe for much longer than build information is normally kept.
 In order to achieve this the standard data protection rules apply for instance access controls and backups.
     - The information about the pipeline needs to be easily accessible and changable both by the build system and by systems external to the build system.
 It should be possible to add additional information, e.g. the versions / names of artefacts created by a build.
 The status of the artefact as it progresses through the pipeline etc..
-All this information is important either during the pipeline process or in hindsight when the developers or customer support needs to know when a certain artefact was in the pipeline etc..
-Often build systems don't have this capability, they store just enough information that they can do what they need to do, and in general they are not database systems (and if they are it is recommended that you don't tinker with them and in general it is made difficult to append or add information)
+All this information is important either during the pipeline process or after the artefacts have been delivered to the customer.
+Often build systems don't have this capability, they store just enough information that they can do what they need to do, and in general they are not database systems (and if they are it is recommended that you don't tinker with them and in general it is made difficult to append or add information).
     - Build systems work much better if they are immutable, i.e. created from standard components (e.g. controller and agents) with automatically generated build jobs (more about the reasons both of these will follow in future posts).
 This allows a build system to be expanded or replaced really